 We're proudly supporting The Line, a charity who share our commitment to bringing the benefits of spending time by water to urban areas.

 The Line is a free public art walk in London.
-It runs between The O2 and Queen Elizabeth Olympic Park, following the waterways and the line of the Greenwich Meridian.
+It runs between The O2 and Queen Elizabeth Olympic Park, following the Lea Navigation and the line of the Greenwich Meridian.

 Featuring an evolving programme of art installations, projects and events, The Line illuminates an inspiring landscape where everyone can explore art, nature and heritage for free.
 It takes about three hours to complete the entire route on foot, or visit different sections on different days.
 The changing seasons and tides mean no two visits are the same.